 Taking screenshots on the latest Android phones is quite simple, as all of them come with this feature built-in and are not limited by anything.
 All phones that are running on Android Ice Cream Sandwich or above have this capability built-in, so finding how to do so is the only thing you have to worry about.

-It will be saved in the phone’s gallery and they should be saved in a separate folder.
-You might not be successful with the first attempt, try again multiple times and you will get a hang of it.
+It will be saved in the phone’s gallery, and it should be saved in a separate folder.
+You might not be successful with the first attempt, try again multiple times, and you will get a hang of it.

 Other Key combination to Take a Screenshot